Fix "Unknown Terminal xterm-ghostty" SSH Error in Ghostty

 The Problem

-Ghostty sets your terminal type to xterm-ghostty, but most servers don’t have this in their terminfo database yet since Ghostty is relatively new.
-When programs like tput try to look up terminal capabilities, they fail because they don’t recognize xterm-ghostty.
+Ghostty sets your terminal type to xterm-ghostty, and most servers don’t have a matching entry in their terminfo database.
+When programs like tput try to look up terminal capabilities, they fail because they don’t recognize it.

 term = xterm-256color